 In 2020 as a freshman Moore saw action in 11 games and played a total of 707 snaps at cornerback for the Crimson Tide.
 He recorded 40 tackles, 6 assists, while adding 20 stops.
-In coverage Moore notched up 8 pass breakups, 3 interceptions, and an impressive QB rating when targetted of 68.3.
+In coverage Moore notched up 8 pass breakups, 3 interceptions, and QB rating when targetted of 68.3.

 As a sophomore in 2021 he played in 11 games and logged 495 snaps for the Crimson Tide.
 He made 17 tackles, 5 assists, and had 9 stops.
 In coverage he totaled no pass breakups, one interception, and QB rating when targetted of 112.9.